Director: Sydney Pollack

 Like many films of the period, the temptation to crawl back into the nominally bawdy, yet rather oedipally boyish world of the brothel beckons the heroes.
 When they first arrive at the Reine Rouge, the women are sprawled like props in a wonderland, mirroring, with insolent eroticism, the corps of soldiers, who gaze on in gobsmacked wonder.
 Later on, both hookers and soldiers are sprawled about between jobs lazily sucking on cigarettes and wondering what the hell to do with themselves.
 Falconer arms the prostitutes with Molotov cocktails.
 Clearboy predicts their failure: “There’s been a lot of sentimental junk wrote about whores, but they’re just plain defeated women!”
 But they proceed to rain down with gleeful, punitive relish on the German soldiers.
 Amberjack and Elk attempt to capture a Leopard tank with a bazooka, luring the colossal vehicle into the church.
 Amberjack, praying as the juggernaut roles up the centre aisle crushing the pews, desperately tries to load and fire the bazooka before being crushed.
 He and Elk manage to knock out the tank’s crew, and commandeer it, completely demolishing the rest of the church, and then promptly ditching their hard-won prize when the order comes to abandon the town.
 Rossi has to be talked around from his equanimity as a baker, reciting philosophical meditations with his face caked in flour, to return to the fray.

 The film’s flaws are easy to pick.
-Michel Legrand’s music score is sometimes in the right key of trippy elegy, but far too jazzy and modishly ’60s at other times.
-A comic interlude in which Amberjack and Benjamin try to destroy the Volkswagen to save Clearboy the tragedy of seeing it destroyed in battle seems to have stumbled in from a different movie.
-Heeren belongs to the vast number of good-looking nonentities who decorated ’60s cinema.
+Michel Legrand’s music score is uneven, sometimes hitting just the right key of trippy elegy, but far too jazzy and modishly ’60s at other times.
+The comic interlude in which Amberjack and Benjamin try to destroy the Volkswagen to save Clearboy the tragedy of seeing it destroyed in battle seems to have stumbled in from a different movie.
+Heeren belongs to the vast number of actresses who decorated ’60s cinema who were never really allowed to do much more than look good.
 I dare say the whole stew could seem ungainly and strange to many, and yet Castle Keep’s poetic streak is powerful and original.
 Pollack pulls off the last act with an authority that’s impeccable.
 The magic realism crystallises in a bizarrely beautiful scene in which, trapped in the castle’s rose garden, Amberjack, Clearboy, and Rossi try to decide on a strategy.
 Rossi heads off to swim the moat, and the remaining two are trapped, becoming increasingly badly wounded.
 The image becomes more ghostly and strange, until Benjamin, in voiceover, explains their next action to woozily beautiful images of star shells and gunfire flashing over the field of roses.
 This is immediately nullified as it proves only an authorial flourish, for Benjamin reports to Falconer that the trio are dead.
 The final moments possess something of the same orgiastic, apocalyptic flavour of its film contemporary The Wild Bunch.
 Falconer and a badly wounded Beckman hold the castle against Germans who try to scale the walls by using a fire engine ladder as Benjamin flees with the Countess, whom he has to carry away from the fray.
 The petrol-coated moat ignites and the entire scene is consumed in stygian flames.
 It’s a delirious end to a film that ought to be far better known.